DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

 Mostly bizarrely configured, in the first years of life light red, later saturated red to blue-red (red wine-coloured) spot (completely compressible by glass spatula printing).
 The size ranges from 0.5 cm in diameter to large-scale spots extending over wide areas of the body.
 Bizarre formations can occur.
 An arrangement in the Blaschko lines does not exist.

 A nevus flammeus does not show spontaneous surface growth, but only enlarges according to the body growth.
 After decades of existence, growth phenomena appear in the vascular malformations.
 Bumpy, blue-red plaques, papules or nodules form.
 There is a tendency to bleed from trivial injuries.

 TherapyThis section has been translated automatically.

-- Pale naevi (infancy and childhood): The best results are obtained with the pulsed dye laser (585 nm or 577 nm, see laser).
+- Pale nevi (infancy and childhood): The best results are achieved with the pulsed dye laser (585 nm or 577 nm, see also laser).
 Disadvantage: Financially expensive, only available in specialized institutions.
-Brightening effects on approx. 70% of the naevi.
-Scarring occurs very rarely if used properly.
-Naevi respond best to the head, trunk or neck.
-Sufficient are usually 5-7 sessions in intervals of 6-8 weeks with energy densities of 5.5-8 J/cm2, depending on the best whitening after previous trial laser treatment (1 cm2).
-Preparation: Especially in children, the prior administration of local anesthesia (e.g. EMLA cream) is recommended due to painfulness, if necessary, also use systemic analgesics or general anaesthesia may also be used.
+Lightening effects in approx. 70% of the nevi.
+Scarring occurs only very rarely with proper application.
+Nevi on the head, trunk or neck respond best.
+As a rule, 5-7 sessions at intervals of 6-8 weeks with energy densities of 5.5-8 J/cm2 are sufficient, depending on the best lightening after previous test lasing (1 cm2).
+Preparation: Especially in children, the prior administration of local anaesthesia (e.g. EMLA cream) is often used because of the painfulness.
+If necessary, systemic analgesics or general anaesthesia may also be used.
 However, local anaesthesia (injection or cream) should be avoided if possible, as the resulting vasoconstriction reduces the availability of the target chromophore (haemoglobin) for the laser and the effect can therefore be considered to be smaller.
-However, 10-year results show that almost 60% of laser-treated nevi flamei darken again.
+However, 10-year results show that almost 60% of laser-treated nevi flammei darken again.

 Clarification and, if necessary, treatment of accompanying anomalies, see below respective syndrome.